 Giftedness.
 It’s such a loaded (and misunderstood) topic.
 A term that conjures up thoughts of countless scholarship offers and parents who place their children – and themselves – on pedestals.

-The rest of us with gifted children must remain quiet about it.
-We know if we mention The G Word, people will think we’re bragging, even if we’re simply feeling frustrated and want to talk about the aspects of it that are anything but what most people consider Facebook-worthy.
+Most families with “gifted” children remain quiet about it.
+We know if we mention the G word, people will think we’re bragging – even if we’re simply frustrated and want to discuss aspects of it that are anything but what most people consider Facebook-worthy.

 Trudging through parenthood this way can make a mama feel very isolated.

-Since learning about my son’s giftedness, I’ve tried to tip-toe around – while, at the same time, explain – one challenge or another that he has faced.
+Since learning about my son’s “giftedness,” I’ve tried to tip-toe around – while, at the same time, explain – one challenge or another that he has faced.
 I’ve watched some moms’ facial expressions change from empathy to apathy; in other cases, their reactions have looked more like annoyance or disdain.
-So, we remain quiet.
+So, I almost always remain quiet.

 And that can lead to anxiety or depression.
 In fact, the American Academy of Pediatrics and other sources report that kite kids are even more likely to get caught up in “escapes” such as alcohol, drugs and suicide than their peers.